-FINMA employs around 580 full-time equivalent staff (as of March 2024).
+FINMA employs around 530 full-time equivalent staff.
 Its operating expenses are covered by fees and duties levied from the supervised entities.
 FINMA is able to carry out its tasks within a relatively modest organisation mainly thanks to the dual supervisory system, which relies strongly on external auditors and self-regulatory organisations.
-External auditors carry out direct supervision and on-site audits, whereas FINMA retains responsibility for the overall supervision and enforcement measures (see Section IV).
+Indeed, external auditors carry out direct supervision and on-site audits, whereas FINMA retains responsibility for the overall supervision and enforcement measures (see Section III).

 Regulatory duties are delegated to self-regulatory organisations: the SBA, for instance, issues self-regulatory guidelines to its members, which FINMA recognises as minimum standards that need to be complied with by all Swiss banks.
-In particular, the SBA's guidelines governing banks' duty of due diligence in identifying the contracting party and the beneficial owner of accounts^[3] and the portfolio management guidelines^[4] play an important role in practice.
+In particular, the SBA's guidelines governing banks' duty of due diligence in identifying the contracting party and the beneficial owner of accounts 2 and the portfolio management guidelines 3 play an important role in practice.